ChallaBhavya12/Authenticate/README.md

-In this project, let's build a **Nxt Trendz - Specific Product Details** app by applying the concepts we have learned till now.
+In this project, i have built a ecommerce app. cart option is yet to be added

 The app will following functionalities